secworks/sha256/README.md

 ## Implementation details ##
-The sha256 is divided into the following sections.
+The sha256 design is divided into the following sections.
 - src/rtl - RTL source files
 - src/tb  - Testbenches for the RTL files
 - src/model/python - Functional model written in python